lzl/piece/README.md

 - I try to use React.
 Get started with the official Meteor-React tutorial.
 - Component App and Card.
 Card is the interface of each piece.
 - Yes, that Card is from Bootstrap v4.
-- There is a textarea to submit your piece.
+- Hide the textarea unless you are logged in.
-- In the card, you can delete piece.
+- In the card, you can delete your own piece.

 ### The Core